-Example: The controller of another player during his or her turn decides which of that player's creatures attack, which player or planeswalker each one attacks, what the damage assignment order of the creatures that block them is (if any of the attacking creatures are blocked by multiple creatures), and how those attacking creatures assign their combat damage.
+Example: The controller of another player decides which of that player's creatures attack, which player or planeswalker each one attacks, what the damage assignment order of the creatures that block them is (if any of the attacking creatures are blocked by multiple creatures), and how those attacking creatures assign their combat damage.

-714.5a The controller of another player can use only that player's resources (cards, mana, and so on) to pay costs for that player.
+715.5a The controller of another player can use only that player's resources (cards, mana, and so on) to pay costs for that player.